The Penn Incline descends from the Hill

 here in 1908, has been transporting passengers for over 135 years.

 Steeler Deee-Fense (left); A view of the entire incline from top to

 stand out with a light dusting of snow.

 The Duquesne Incline in 1926.

 The decorative inside of the Incline car

-(left) and a view of the incline scaling Duquesne Heights.
+(left) and a view of the incline rising towards Duquesne Heights.

 Looking up from the lower station (left)

 of the Golden Triangle in this early evening photo from January 2013.

 The Keeling Coal Incline was built around 1870,